 What is a breast lift procedure?

 A breast lift is also known as a mastopexy.
-A breast lift is able to lift saggy breasts, addresses uneven breasts, decreased breast volume, drooping nipples and stretched areolas (the darker area surrounding the nipple).
-The procedures consist of the removal of excess skin as well as reshaping and tightening of the breast tissue.
+A breast lift is able to lift saggy breasts, address uneven breasts, decreased breast volume, drooping nipples, and stretched areolas (the darker area surrounding the nipple).
+The procedures consist of the removal of excess skin as well as the reshaping and tightening of the breast tissue.

 Also, if there is too much breast volume, a combined breast lift and breast reduction may be recommended.